 A dragon!
 Her tiny mind shouted at her, doing her best to forget they were supposed to be extinct.

 A small boy roughly her age, lagged not far behind, having great difficulty keeping up.
 His breath was coming out in short, sharp, gasps as he stumbled along the brittle grass.
 The child tripped over his own feet and fell hard to the ground.
-He peered up at the girl, reaching his hand out for help.
+He peered up at the girl, reaching his hand out for her.

 A cloaked figure, barely visible among the clouds, sat upon the back of the giant beast, encouraging it to continue its assault on the helpless children in a language they did not understand.